JShollaj/CognideX-Whitepaper/2-LLMChat.md

 The abovementioned additions will enhance the search as it will provide immutable tracing and additional methods to manage wallet transactions while obtaining tokens for time, search and and interactions with our platform.

-We will dive in deeper in specific ways through which our platfrom will integrate smart contracts and governance protocols aligned with Algorand vision.
+We will dive in deeper in specific ways through which our platfrom will integrate smart contracts and governance protocols aligned with Polkadot vision.

 To check in more detail how users can monetize their data check [the following page](3-MonetizeData.md) ⬅️